Sony Upgrading Aibo With New Home Security Features, API Access

 This function is not intended for nursing care, child care, medical care, crime prevention, etc. We are not responsible for any incidents, accidents, damages, etc. resulting from the use intended for these purposes.

-According to Japanese site Robotstart, Sony also announced the formation of a partnership with Secom, a home security company.
+According to the Japanese site Robotstart, Sony also announced the formation of a partnership with Secom, a home security company.
 Secom sells stuff like cameras and smart locks, and offers a monitoring service that will “dispatch safety professionals” if something suspicious seems to be going on.
 There aren’t any specifics about this partnership yet, except to say that there will be future demonstrations of “new functions and services,” but it’s not very difficult to imagine where this is headed.
 Aibo has the capability to patrol your house when you’re not around, investigating sounds and motions.
 It could also investigate sounds and motions detected by other sensors in your home, sending you a live feed of what it finds.
 Or, it could send that feed to a monitoring service so that a professional human can decide what to do next—conceivably, that human could also direct Aibo remotely if they need more information about the situation.

 Despite the cost, thousands of new Aibos have been sold, and there’s usually a waiting list as Sony releases new units in batches that you can reserve in advance.
 The chocolate edition Aibo can be reserved starting this week, and by the time you factor in the subscription price and protection plan and tax, you’ll be looking at a total of nearly US $3,400, spread out over three years.
 The “Premium Plan,” which includes more online storage for pictures Aibo takes, would add another $14 per month on top of that.
 It’s definitely an expensive robot, but hopefully the cost will go down over time if Sony can ramp up production.